jozefg/drafts/parametricity.markdown

     id[Bool] true

+The next thing we need to discuss how we actually determine the type of an expression.
+Now the way that we actually determine the type is by "natural deduction", to describe this process I'm using the standard

+       A B C D E
+     —————————————–
+      Δ; Γ ⊢ e : t

+Δ is a list of bound type variables, Γ is a list of pairs `e : t`, meaning "`e` has the type `t`", and ⊢ should be read as "implies".
+That means the whole judgment above should be read as

+> If `A` ... `E` are true, then in the context `Δ; Γ`, `e` has the
+> type `t`.

+With that in mind here are our typing rules.

+         v : t ∈ Γ
+      ———————————–————
+       Δ; Γ ⊢ v : t

+       Δ; v : t, Γ ⊢ e : t'
+     ———————————————————————–
+      Δ; Γ ⊢ λv. e : t → t'

+      Δ; Γ ⊢ f : a → b,  Δ; Γ ⊢ x : a
+    ———————————————————————–—————————–
+             Δ; Γ ⊢ f x : b

+## Actual Parametricity

+To begin with, we'll specify what exactly is the language we're working with.

+This language is commonly called "System F".
 Now that we have our language, let's talk about what we're interested in proving.
 Our basic goal is to show that two expressions `e1` and `e2` are equal, `e1 ≅ e2`.
 However, we don't want to use a `==` sort